Itsy Docs

 Variants

 Variants let you offer different versions of the same product.
-For example, a hotel might have Standard Room, Deluxe Room, and Suite variants.
+A hotel might have Standard Room, Deluxe Room, and Suite variants.
 A tour might have Standard and Premium options.
 Each variant has its own:

 • Name, display name, and public description